So take a bow, and a Ritalin, oh crazed babe of the bishies. We take off our hats to you. But only our hats."

-At one point, a Slytherin girl claims that Muggle Yaoi Fangirls get burned at the stake.
-A Gryffindor girl reponds: "That can't be right!
+- In Harry Potter and the Methods of Rationality, a Slytherin girl claims that Muggle Yaoi Fangirls get burned at the stake.
+A Gryffindor girl responds: "That can't be right!
 There wouldn't be any Muggle girls left!"
 (Hermione is left speechless by this exchange.)

-The Infinite Loops makes Sakura into one of these.
-This is implied to be the result of her less then stable mental state, as she will forcibly get the men together.
+- The early portions of The Infinite Loops makes Sakura into one of these.
+This is implied to be the result of her less-than-stable mental state, as she will forcibly get the men together.

 "The plot went through so many twists that Gregory Peck finally submitted his own version to Carl Foreman: 'David Niven really loves Anthony Quayle and Gregory Peck loves Anthony Quinn.
 Tony Quayle breaks a leg and is sent off to hospital.
 Tony Quinn falls in love with Irene Papas, and Niven and Peck catch each other on the rebound and live happily ever after.'"

-In The Princess Diaries 2 (which is a Disney movie aimed at pre-teen girls, just so we're clear), there is a scene where Mia and her best friend Lilly are looking at prospective princes.
+- In The Princess Diaries 2: Royal Engagement (which is a Disney movie aimed at pre-teen girls, just so we're clear), there is a scene where Mia and her best friend Lilly are looking at prospective princes.
 Mia remarks that one prince shown is cute, to which her bodyguard Joseph replies, "His boyfriend thinks so too."
 Mia and Lilly's reaction is... enthusiastic.

 Mia and Lilly, in perfect unison: *punch the air* Right on!